Joe Jonas & Sophie Turner Twin In Matching Denim Outfits While Enjoying The LA Sun — Pic

 See Pic

-Joe Jonas and Sophie Turner regarded like two peas in a pod whereas strutting down an LA road in coordinating types on March 3.
+Joe Jonas and Sophie Turner regarded like two peas in a pod whereas strutting down an LA avenue in coordinating kinds on March 3.

-Just like the denim jumpsuit, Sophie has just lately been dressing in cozy garments as rumors swirl that she and Joe predict their first baby collectively.
+Just like the denim jumpsuit, Sophie has lately been dressing in cozy garments as rumors swirl that she and Joe expect their first little one collectively.
 After all, the hypothesis has not been confirmed — the climate might’ve simply been chilly, explaining why Sophie rocked an outsized New York Giants sweatshirt with Joe on March 2, and one other dishevelled high to stroll their canine Porky Basquiat on Feb.
-29. Being pregnant or no being pregnant, athleisure and luxury are at all times in fashion!
+29. Being pregnant or no being pregnant, athleisure and luxury are all the time in type!

 Joe and Sophie’s love story is simply nearly as good as their outfit coordination recreation.
 In her cowl story for Elle journal, Sophie revealed that she lastly met her future husband whereas he was touring in the UK, which was Sophie’s former residence base.
 Joe slid into her DMs, asking to hang around — the remainder is historical past.